decentraland/adr/docs/ADR-65-avatar-system-for-renderer.md

 ## Competition

-No alternatives have been consider.

-The new avatar system follows the conventions of the team and uses best practices in the industry (such as DI, mockability and AAA paradigm in tests).
+The system competes directly against its previous implementation.
+The whole system was a single class in a god object anti-pattern (refer to "Existent Solution" above).
+The new avatar system, while sticking to best practices in the industry, improves the design flaws from the previous implementation (refer to "Benefits").